Google makes dataset of 50 million drawings available on its cloud

 You can tell a lot about a person by the way they doodle.
 That’s the conceit behind Quick Draw, an interactive web experiment launched by Google’s Creative Lab in November 2016.
 It recruits intrepid web surfers to illustrate prompts with sketches, all the while leveraging artificial intelligence (AI) to attempt to identify what was drawn — sort of like a high-tech version of Pictionary.

-Quick Draw has collected more than 1 billion drawings across 345 categories, 50 million of which Google open sourced last year — complete with metadata including prompts and geographical user locations.
+Quick Draw has collected more than 1 billion drawings across 345 categories, 50 million of which Google open-sourced last year — complete with metadata, including prompts and geographical user locations.
 Today, it’s making them available through Google Cloud Platform (GCP) in the form of an API and an accompanying Polymer component.
-(Polymer, for the uninitiated, is an open-source JavaScript library for building web applications.)
+(Polymer, for the uninitiated, is an open source JavaScript library for building web applications.)

 Starting this week, any GCP customer who joins the public Google Group can add the API to their library by searching for it and adding it to a project.
 With the Polymer component, doodles can be displayed in a web-based app with a single line of code.